NOAA-EMC/global-workflow/.github/ISSUE_TEMPLATE/general_issue.md

 ---
-name: General issue template
+name: General Issue
 about: Use this template for general issues
-title: '[New issue] <title>'
+title: "[Issue]"
-labels: ''
+labels:
-assignees: 'KateFriedman-NOAA', 'WalterKolczynski-NOAA'
+assignees: KateFriedman-NOAA, WalterKolczynski-NOAA

 ---

 If this is a bug, please consider using the [Bug Report](./bug_report.md) template.
 Your issue may already have been created!